marcosfrias28/brymar/src/README.md

 # DDD Clean Architecture Implementation

-This directory contains the Domain-Driven Design (DDD) implementation for the Brymar Real Estate Platform.
+This directory contains the Domain-Driven Design (DDD) implementation for the Marbry Real Estate Platform.

 ## Architecture Overview